 - We know the majority of the population will absorb this blood back into their system with no residual effect; superficial siderosis patients are the exception.

-All patients are unable to fight the neurodegenerative effects of free iron after it escapes from its ferritin binding in your hemosiderin deposits.
+- Most (if not all) patients are unable to fight the neurodegenerative effects of free-iron after it escapes from its ferritin binding in your hemosiderin deposits.

 - CT Scans

 - Nuclear Medicine